wjwillemse/ruleminer/docs/syntax.md

 # Rule grammar

-This guide explains the structure and components of rules used in ruleminer.
+The rule grammar explains the structure and components of rules used in ruleminer.
 It covers how to write conditions using logical and comparison operators, how mathematical expressions are formed, and the types of elements (like numbers, strings, and dataset columns) that can be used within those expressions.

 ## General rule format

-### Rule format

 Rules follow this format: